anvial/juju/docs/reference/hook-command/list-of-hook-commands/opened-ports.md

 (hook-command-opened-ports)=
 # `opened-ports`
 ## Summary
-List all ports or port ranges opened by the unit.
+Lists all ports or port ranges opened by the unit.

 ## Usage
 ``` opened-ports [options] ```